TogaraMutasa/TogaraMutasa/README.md

 - 👋 Hi, I’m @TogaraMutasa
-- 👀 I am a Database Developer with business  and banking Systems experience Databases - Mainly Oracle and additionally SQL Server, MySQL, PostgresSQL , MongoDB, sqlite So yes,no price for guessing I have lots of experience and expertise on SQL, PL/SQL And Additionally T-SQL
+- 👀 I am a Data Engineer with business  and banking Systems experience Databases - Mainly Oracle and additionally SQL Server, MySQL, PostgresSQL , MongoDB, sqlite So yes,no price for guessing I have lots of experience and expertise on SQL, PL/SQL And Additionally T-SQL